telerik/fiddler-everywhere-docs/user-guide/inspector-types.md

 #### Message Inspector

 The **Message Inspector** contains the non-masked message content in plain text or JSON (depending on the message format).
+The inspector has a toolbar that allows you to word-wrap the message content and highlight content through a search term.

 ![WebSocket Message Inspector](../images/livetraffic/inspectors/websocket-messages.png)